ufidon/cop3353/lectures/part3/intermediate.md

 * control structures
   * conditions: arithmetic and logical expressions
-  * branching: if..then, case, select
+  * branching: if..then, case
-  * repetition: while, until, for..in,
+  * repetition: while, until, for..in, select
     * break, continue
 * script organization
   * input and output